pthom/hello_imgui/src/hello_imgui/doc_api.md

         ImFontConfig fontConfigFontAwesome = ImFontConfig();
     };

-    // A font that will be automatically resized to account for changes in DPI
-    // Use LoadAdaptiveFont instead of LoadFont to get this behavior.
-    // Fonts loaded with LoadAdaptiveFont will be reloaded during execution
-    // if ImGui::GetIO().FontGlobalScale is changed.
-    struct FontDpiResponsive
-    {
-        ImFont* font = nullptr;
-        std::string fontFilename;
-        float fontSize = 0.f;
-        FontLoadingParams fontLoadingParams;
-    };

-    // Loads a font with the specified parameters
-    // (this font will not adapt to DPI changes after startup) ImFont* LoadFont(
-        const std::string & fontFilename, float fontSize,
-        const FontLoadingParams & params = {});

-    // Loads a font with the specified parameters
+    // Loads a font with the specified parameters ImFont* LoadFont(
-    // This font will adapt to DPI changes after startup.
-    // Only fonts loaded with LoadAdaptiveFont will adapt to DPI changes:
-    // avoid mixing LoadFont/LoadFontDpiResponsive)
-    FontDpiResponsive* LoadFontDpiResponsive(
         const std::string & fontFilename, float fontSize,
         const FontLoadingParams & params = {});